Sports features have always had a robust fan base among both young adults and seasoned film buffs across the globe.

 $2,097,362

-"Indian Horse" is a powerful hockey-themed sports drama that earned critical acclaim at film festivals worldwide for its compelling storytelling and strong performances.
+"Indian Horse" is a stirring hockey drama lauded at international film festivals for its emotionally resonant storytelling and outstanding performances.

-Directed by Stephen Campanelli, the story centers on Saul, a young Indigenous boy separated from his family and culture and forced into a residential school, where he discovers and excels at hockey.
+Directed by Stephen Campanelli, the film follows Saul, a young Indigenous boy torn from his family and community and placed in a residential school.
+There, he uncovers his talent for hockey, finding purpose and escape on the ice.

-"Indian Horse" is an official adaptation of Richard Wagamese's acclaimed novel and stands as a poignant exploration of identity, perseverance, and healing.
+Adapted from Richard Wagamese’s acclaimed novel, "Indian Horse" stands as a poignant and essential story of identity, perseverance, and the ongoing process of healing.

 ComedyDramaSport